The Ultimate Surf Travel Guide: Mastering the Art of the Global Strike

 A cornerstone of any successful surf travel guide is understanding that you cannot force the ocean to perform.
 In my twenty years of chasing waves, I’ve learned that a 3-foot swell at 14 seconds is infinitely better than a 6-foot swell at 7 seconds.
 Before booking, always consult high-fidelity data from Surfline to track groundswell vs. windswell patterns.

-When planning your window, you must look at the bathymetry of your destination.
-Places like the Mentawai Islands or the North Shore of Oahu rely on deep-water trenches that funnel energy toward the reef.
-If you’re heading to the Southwest of France, you’re dealing with shifting sandbars where the tide is everything.
+If you’re heading to the Southwest of France or looking to explore the best surf spots in Europe, you’re dealing with shifting sandbars where the tide is everything.
 I once spent a week in Hossegor waiting for a “magic” bank to turn on, only to realize the local sand had shifted half a mile north due to a winter gale.
 Always check the seasonal averages for wind direction—offshore winds are your best friend, grooming the wave face into a glassy canvas, while onshore winds will turn a world-class point break into a washing machine.

 The Skill Level Reality Check